dfinance/dnode/README.md

 As you see we create one account calling `bank` where we will be store all generated **WINGS** coins for start, and then 3 accounts to make them PoA validators, we need at least 3 validators because by default it's a minimum amount of PoA validators to have.

-Now let's add genesis account and initiate genesis PoA validators and PoS account:
+Now let's add genesis account and initiate genesis PoA validators and PoS account.

+Also to have VM correct work, needs to deploy standard lib write operations.

+It should be done before next commands, so see tutorial **[how to initialize genesis for VM](#genesis-compilation)**.

     wbd add-genesis-account [pos-address]  5000000000000wings
     wbd add-genesis-account [bank-address] 90000000000000000000000000wings